National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 Who may use the collections?
 Where can I use them?

-The Library is open to park staff and all members of the public.
-Archival collections (photos, original documents, etc.) are available to park staff and researchers for use in the library with valid photo identification by appointment only.
+The Maritime Research Center is open to park staff and all members of the public.
+Archival collections (photos, original documents, etc.) are available to Park staff and researchers for use in the Research Center with valid photo identification by appointment only.
 Walk-in requests for archival collections access will not be honored.
-Object collections are also available by advanced appointment only.
-PleaseĀ contact the Library reference staff to make an appointment.
+Access to the Park's stored museum artifact and stored small craft collection is currently unavailable as we move these collections to a new facility.
+Please contact the Reference Librarian to make an appointment, and refer to our Access Policy and Rules Governing Use for a full list of rules for the Research Center.

 Please see Plan Your Research Visit for hours and other information to help plan your visit.

-How can I look up a publication in the Library catalog?
+How can I look up a publication in the catalog?

-Most of the published items (books, periodicals, etc.) are listed in theĀ NPS Combined Library Catalog; see Collections Catalogs & Finding Aids for more information.
+Published items (books, periodicals, etc.) are listed in the Park's Keys Catalog; see Collections Catalogs & Finding Aids for more information.

 May I browse or retrieve materials myself?

-Only the public reference materials in the reading room are available for self-service.
-The Library stacks are closed to everyone except authorized staff.
-Paging of materials is handled by library staff.
+Only the public reference materials in the Research Center are available for self-service.
+The collections stacks are closed to everyone except authorized staff.
+Paging of materials is handled by the Park's Maritime Research Center staff.
 Some materials are located in offsite storage, and paging times vary.

-Can I check out materials from the Library?
+Can I check out materials from the Maritime Research Center?

-Most Library Stack materials can be borrowed through interlibrary loan service, for use in your local library.
-Rare library materials, archival materials, and audio-visual collections are not available through interlibrary loan, and must be used in the Library Reading Room.
+Full borrowing privileges are extended to NPS staff only; limited privileges are extended to volunteers, interns, and Park Association staff.
+Most Stack materials can be borrowed through interlibrary loan service, for in-library use in your local library.
+Rare library materials, archival materials, and audio-visual collections are not available through interlibrary loan, and must be used in the Maritime Research Center.

 Is help available to researchers?